Parapet Wall: Construction, Types & Roof Design Guide

 Roof Parapet Design Considerations

-Most building codes require parapets to range between 30 and 42 inches when used for fall protection.
-In commercial applications, additional height may be required to screen mechanical equipment.
+Most building codes require parapet walls to be between 30 and 42 inches when used for safety.

-Parapets can trap water if drainage is not properly designed.
-Scuppers, internal drains, or overflow systems must be installed at strategic points to prevent water pooling along the base.
+Parapets can trap water if drainage is not properly planned.
+Scuppers, internal drains, and overflow systems must be included.

 Materials Used in Parapet Wall Construction